sayaliakbar/nft-portfolio-ui/README.md

 ## 👏 Acknowledgments

-- Design inspiration based on a Figma template for NFT portfolio websites
+- Design based on [YORFY - NFT Portfolio Website UI Kit](https://www.figma.com/design/2nZgUiruP4TBzKAxCXn6Cb/YORFY---NFT-Portfolio-Website-UI-Kit?node-id=0-1&p=f&t=awr5ZtPCm3Snu3Yq-0) created by Streal Studio
+- This project is a faithful front-end implementation of the above Figma design
-- Thanks to the creators of the original design for their beautiful work
+- Thanks to Streal Studio for their beautiful and comprehensive design work
 - This project is purely front-end and doesn't interact with any actual blockchain or NFT data

 ## 👤 Author